Diversity, Equity & Inclusion

 Non-U.S. students have equal access to admission and CLAS scholarships, and while we are especially interested in attracting and supporting students from Latin America and the Caribbean, there are no quotas for specific countries and all nationalities are equally considered for scholarship.
 In the “How to Apply” section you will find guidance on standardized testing for non-native speakers of English, and the “Financial Aid” section has links to information specifically for international students.

 Students seeking information about diversity in student affairs at Georgetown can contact the Center for Multicultural Equity and Access at +1 (202) 687-4054 or Hoya Circles, a student-led group serving the multicultural graduate student community.

 Georgetown University provides a full range of facilities and services for students with disabilities.
-If a student with disabilities wishes to discuss possible admission to the program and issues connected with the fulfillment of degree requirements he/she should contact the Academic Resource Center by calling +1 (202) 687-8354 or by emailing email@example.com.
+If a student with disabilities wishes to discuss possible admission to the program and issues connected with the fulfillment of degree requirements they should contact the Academic Resource Center by calling +1 (202) 687-8354 or by emailing firstname.lastname@example.org.